ali-anas/trivia-api/frontend/README.md

 ## Request Formatting

 The frontend should be fairly straightforward and disgestible.
-You'll primarily work within the ```components``` folder in order to edit the endpoints utilized by the components.
-While working on your backend request handling and response formatting, you can reference the frontend to view how it parses the responses.
+I primarily worked within the ```components``` folder in order to edit the endpoints utilized by the components.
+While working on backend request handling and response formatting, i referenced the frontend to view how it parses the responses.

-After you complete your endpoints, ensure you return to and update the frontend to make request and handle responses appropriately:
+After completing endpoints, ensure to return and update the frontend to make request and handle responses appropriately:
 - Correct endpoints
 - Update response body handling